deepak14006/fake_person/README.md

 # fake_person
-this is a temporary file created for the use of chutiye log
+this is a temporary file created for the use of learning purpose